 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to digoxin.
+Do not use this medicine if you have had an allergic reaction to digoxin or other forms of digitalis or if you have ventricular fibrillation.

 How to Use This Medicine